 Several channels registered a fall in support for the opposition since the March local elections, and reported main opposition Republican People's Party (CHP) spokesman Haluk Koc blaming this on a poor turnout by opposition supporters.
-That point was also made by the nationalist newspaper Ortadogu, which said a third of voters stayed away to enjoy the August holiday."New Turkey"
+That point was also made by the nationalist newspaper Ortadogu, which said a third of voters stayed away to enjoy the August holiday.

 Almost all newspapers splash photos of Mr Erdogan either casting his vote or speaking from the balcony on their front pages, but the comment within is far more varied.